-The Town of Argyle Planning Commission has developed guidelines for involving the public as part of the requirements of the Comprehensive Planning Process (Section 66.1001(4)(a), Stats.).
+The Town of Shullsburg Planning Commission has developed guidelines for involving the public as part of the requirements of the Comprehensive Planning Process (Section 66.1001(4)(a), Stats.).
 The goal of a public participation plan is to promote awareness of the planning process, to keep the public informed and educated, and to obtain input and participation from the public in order to create a plan, which reflects the vision and goals of the community.

-The primary audiences for the jurisdiction's Public Participation Plan are Town residents, particularly farmers and business people.
-These groups were identified as being important to the comprehensive planning process because they reflect a variety of the community's diverse perspectives.
+Below are the primary audiences for the jurisdiction's Public Participation Plan.
+Groups listed beneath each header were identified as being important to the comprehensive planning process because they reflect a variety of the community's diverse perspectives.
+The category groups and individuals should include property owners and persons with a leasehold interest in property allowing extraction of nonmetallic mineral resources along with other community members having a vested interest in land use issues.